BeauJoh/thesis/source/03-acknowledgements.md

 Thank you to our colleagues at The University of Bristol's High Performance Computing Research group for the use of ``The Zoo`` Research cluster for experimental evaluation which was critical to generating the runtime results.

+Travel funding from Oracle and from ANU VC Travel Grants was invaluable for conference attendance.

 \newpage